johanley/precision-timekeeping/README.md

 Superficially they seem simple, but this is misleading.
 The BIPM is <a href='https://www.bipm.org/en/cgpm-2022/resolution-4'>seeking to change things</a> because

 <em>"the consequent introduction of leap seconds creates discontinuities that risk causing serious malfunctions in critical digital infrastructure"</em>.

 Here's an example of <a href='https://github.com/liberfa/erfa/issues/91'>a tricky leap second bug</a>.

+From the <a href='https://www.iausofa.org/2023-10-11c'>SOFA Cookbook</a> on *Time Scales and Calendar Tools*:

+<em>"Leap seconds pose tricky problems for software writers, and consequently there are concerns that these events put safety-critical systems at risk.
+The correct solution is for designers to base such systems on TAI or some other glitch-free time scale, not UTC, but this option is often overlooked until it is too late."</em>

 Because of their complexity, it's likely that international standards bodies will add **no new leap seconds** in the future.
 So, for modern dates and times, UTC will have a *fixed* offset from TAI.